Bicycle Accident Attorneys in Louisville

 Trust a Team of Skilled Attorneys

-A motor vehicle crashing into a bicyclist can result in serious if not devastating injuries.
-Injuries can include fractures, concussions, lacerations, road rashes, internal organ damage, spinal cord injuries, and even traumatic brain injuries.
-Some of these injuries may not even become obvious until days or even weeks after your accident, so you should not brush off any injury as slight, but get a complete medical evaluation immediately.
+A motor vehicle crashing into a bicyclist can result in serious injuries.
+Injuries can include fractures, concussions, lacerations, road rash, internal organ damage, spinal cord injuries, and traumatic brain injuries.
+Some of these injuries may not even become obvious until days or even weeks after your accident, so you should not brush off any injury as slight and get a complete medical evaluation immediately.

-Insurance settlements are capped and also do not cover noneconomic losses for pain and suffering.
+Insurance settlements are capped and do not cover noneconomic losses, such as pain and suffering.
 Personal injury lawsuits expand the level of compensation available to include noneconomic losses.
 Remember, in order to file a claim or a lawsuit against a driver, you’ve going to have to prove negligence on their part.
-They, in turn, will try to pin the whole incident on you.
+They, in turn, will try to pin the incident on you.
 That is why you need solid legal counsel and representation if you hope to recover fair compensation.

 Get the help you need after your accident.
 Rely on our experienced team of Louisville bicycle accident lawyers at Grossman Green PLLC.
 We will fight for your rights and work to seek the best compensation package available to you.